Yesternight a cat came calling, “Newes, newes,” very soft beneath the windows.

 But another told him not to lend his ears to such talk, for we cats know nowt of the devil.

 Nor he of us, despite those fools who say we are his creatures.
 His business is with men and women.
 And most with women, who do nowt but lure men to mischief.

 I thought, what a gloomie crew I am come amongst.

 Then a little queen cat sayt she was troubled by a fox who did not know his place but came about hers, leaving his marks and his excrements.
 Right nastie.

-She feared for her life and that of her tender little kitling who, she made haste to tell us, was left that evening in the good care of her mistress.
-And she called upon all well-grown cats to be so kind as to chase off any fox that they might see.
+She called upon all well-grown cats to be so kind as to chase off any fox that they might see.

 Several cats rose up to say they would.
-I stood too, for I had seen my uncle chase foxes many a time, and I knowed there was no great art to it.
+I stood too, for I’d seen my uncle chase foxes many a time, and I knowed there was no great art to it.

 She thanked us all most courteous.
 Then she sayt to me, “Sir, you are new here, and I bid you welcome.
 Will you not tell us something of yourself?”